jochenruland/ERC-4337_AccountAbstractionTutorial/README.md

 If `validateUserOp` fails, it simply stops here.
 No gas money will be payed.
 If it succeeds, set aside ETH from the wallet account's deposit to pay for the maximum amount of gas it might possibly use or reject if the wallet account doesn’t have enough.
 Than call `executeUserOp`.
 No matter if this call succeeds or not, in this case it's the wallet account's responibility.
 So it has to pay the bundler for the gas from the funds set aside before and return the rest to the wallet account's deposit.

+Although the wallet will not execute `executeUserOp` if `validateUserOp` fails, we should prevent any malicious attacks by only allowing a known entry point contract to call these functions.
+So the wallet is safe now and it will only pay for gas if the user oepration was initiated on it's behalf (although it could still fail, like any normal transaction can also fail).

+But there is still a small issue for the bundler.
+In case an unauthorized user operation is submitted to the bundler, who tries to execute this operation, it will fail when calling `validateUserOp`.
+So that's fine.
+But in this case the bundler still has to pay for the gas and will not be compensated.

+### 5th idea -> simulating `validateUserOp`
+We introduced the idea of simulating the execution of a user operation already when introducing the bundler (cf. 3rd idea) but explained that there are different reasons why simulation might not produce the same result as later execution.
+And limiting these possible reasons would be too much of a restriction on the wallet's possible functionalities.
+This was when validation and execution were part of one function.
+Now that we have different functions for each task, it is possible to make restrictions on user operations.

+In EIP-4337 the authors define these restrictions as follows:
+> "For this purpose, a UserOperation is not allowed to access any information that might change between simulation and execution, such as current block time, number, hash etc. In addition, a UserOperation is only allowed to access data related to this sender address"

+### 6th idea -> wallet account paying for gas

 ## 2. How it is implemented
 Overview on why it is implemented as it is -> https://www.alchemy.com//blog/account-abstraction